 I often feel extremely far away and no amount of screen time eases that feeling.
 The normal things feel like risks and I always doubt whether I am doing the right thing.
 This leads to a lot of feelings of guilt, especially because I cannot be there.
 If my siblings have a bad day or need help with their homework, the best I can do is talk them through the steps and hope that words are enough.
 It's hard watching energy levels drop and fatigue levels rise as the days go on.What is harder than anything else is the knowledge that, during a global pandemic, I can't be there.

-However, this lockdown has given my family the opportunity to start to do things for themselves and try new things too.
+However, lockdown has given my family the opportunity to start to do things for themselves and try new things too.
 It has also brought my siblings closer and the dog has never been more active, so it’s not all bad.
 We know this isn't the new normal and so we are embracing it for what it is, making the most of what is out there and finding creative ways to keep in touch online.
 We are just all looking forward to being the annoying big sister in person again.

-Top tips to helping the whole family:
+Suzanne and Chloe's top tips to helping the whole family

 1. Make time to listen